Most ratings and buyers’ guides of credit repair companies are nothing more than paid advertisements—but not here!

 The avalanche method is another popular option.
 With this strategy, you prioritize first paying off your debt with the highest interest rate.
 Once eliminated, you move on to the debt with the second-highest interest rate.

 Both strategies are efficient ways to pay off debt.
-And you may see your credit score rise as you lower your debt burden.
+And you may see your credit scores rise as you lower your debt burden.
 But you’ll have to decide which option makes the most sense for your financial goals.

 When working with a legitimate credit repair agency, you can expect the following:

 A credit repair agency should handle the dispute process for you.
-But a legitimate company will not dispute information that is correct on your credit report, even if it is dragging your credit score down.
+But a legitimate company will not dispute information that is correct on your credit report, even if it is dragging your credit scores down.

 If you want to work with a credit repair agency, you’ll need to sort through many fraudulent operations to find a legitimate credit repair service.
 But the good news is that many credit repair services offer worthwhile services.
 The trick is to find the right companies.